NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

       --gcp-sigma 1e-2                                 \
       --output-gcp out.gcp

-Here we used the left and right raw images, the left and right camera models with no distortion that produced the DEM, and the dense matches between the raw images.
+Here we used the left and right raw images, the latest aligned left and right camera models that produced the warped DEM, and the dense matches between the raw images.

 .. figure:: ../images/dem2gcp_ip_vs_gcp.png
    :name: dem2gcp_ip_vs_gcp